 Who would think that staying at home can be so challenging and tough?!
 I’m sure, most of us dreamed of a week or better a month off work.
-But now when we have it, it does not feel so satisfying as we imagined it would.
+But now when we have it, it doesn't feel as satisfying as we imagined it would.

 But, don’t panic.
-Pandemic can keep us in lockdown for weeks or even months, but it cannot imprison our spirit and it, for sure, cannot stop us from growing personally or professionally.
+Pandemic can keep us in lockdown for weeks or even months, but it can't imprison our spirit and it, for sure, can't stop us from growing personally and professionally.

-Tough times are not to break us but to give new opportunities to change.
+Tough times are not to break us but to give new opportunities for a change.

 People come into our lives with different attitudes, different world views, different goals.
 As a person who is ‘lucky’ to be born with overly friendly nature, I know how painful it can be to let a wrong person inside.
 How at times unbearable is to see someone you considered your friend and your ally turning out to be nothing more but a toxic root that all this time was poisoning your life.